Eastampton Township, New Jersey

 Eastampton Township is a township in Burlington County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 6,191, an increase of 122 (+2.0%) from the 2010 census count of 6,069, which in turn reflected a decline of 133 (−2.1%) from the 6,202 counted in the 2000 census.
+The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.

 History

-Eastampton Township was incorporated as a township by an act of the New Jersey Legislature on February 11, 1880, from portions of Westampton Township.
-Portions of both Lumberton Township and Southampton Township were annexed in 1882.
+Eastampton Township was incorporated as a township by an act of the New Jersey Legislature on February 11, 1880, from portions of Westampton.
+Portions of both Lumberton and Southampton Township were annexed in 1882.

 Eastampton is the location of Smithville, an industrial community created by Hezekiah Bradley Smith for his machine company, which produced the American Star Bicycle.
 It is now a county park.

 Geography

 According to the United States Census Bureau, the township had a total area of 5.82 square miles (15.06 km2), including 5.73 square miles (14.84 km2) of land and 0.09 square miles (0.22 km2) of water (1.48%).

-The township borders the Burlington County municipalities of Lumberton Township, Mount Holly Township, Pemberton Township, Southampton Township, Springfield Township and Westampton Township.
+The township borders the Burlington County municipalities of Lumberton, Mount Holly, Pemberton Township, Southampton Township, Springfield Township and Westampton.

 Unincorporated communities, localities and place names located partially or completely within the township include Smithville and Turpentine.